mateuszSwies/Bookstore/README.md

 # Status

 I am still working on the development of this project.
-In the near future, I plan to add more page tabs (Best and Contact), as well as the ability to move pages in the product view (currently there is one page for each product).
+In the near future, I plan to add 'Best' tab, as well as the ability to move pages in the product view (currently there is one page for each product category).

 The next step will be to make a dark mode for the whole site, and finally the ability to create a shopping cart with products.